RediSearch/RediSearch/docs/Commands.md

 After deletion, the document can be re-added to the index.
 It will get a different internal id and will be a new document from the index's POV.

-**NOTE**: This does not actually delete the document from the index, just marks it as deleted.
-Thus, deleting and re-inserting the same document over and over will inflate the index size with each re-insertion.

 ### Parameters

 - **index**: The Fulltext index name.
 The index must be first created with FT.CREATE